timescale/docs/timescaledb/how-to-guides/data-retention/data-retention-with-continuous-aggregates.md

-# Data Retention with Continuous Aggregates
+# Data retention with continuous aggregates

 Extra care must be taken when using retention policies or `drop_chunks` calls on hypertables which have [continuous aggregates][continuous_aggregates] defined on